Best 18-inch laptops (gaming, workstation) – complete list

 Non-gaming 18-inch options (creator, work)

-While all the available 18-inch laptops offer the features and the performance required for any sort of demanding loads, a single option stands out as a non-gaming design, something some of you might look for in your work laptop.
+While all the available 18-inch laptops offer the features and the performance required for any sort of demanding loads, few options stands out as non-gaming designs, something some of you might look for in your work laptop.

-Other potential options with somewhat non-gaming designs are the Predator Helios 18 and the ROG Strix G18, although both are bulkier and more aggressive looking than the Blade.
+Other potential options with somewhat non-gaming designs are the MSI Stealth 18 AI Studio series, and perhaps the Predator Helios 18 and the ROG Strix G18, although these two are rather bulk and more aggressive looking than the Blade or the Stealth.

 razer blade 18 general